-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 12 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are an exceptionally helpful resource for preparing for the CBSE Class 12 Economics examination.
+This study resource is an excellent source of knowledge, and NCERT solutions provided by the subject matter experts are accurate and easy to understand.

-Access Ncert Solution For Class 12 Economics Chapter 2
+Access NCERT Solutions for Class 12 Economics Chapter 2

 1. What do you mean by the budget set of a consumer?